A Combination Theorem for Metric Bundles: Introduction

 Theorem \ref{combthm} generalizes Hamenstadt's combination theorem (Corollary 3.8 of \cite{hamenst-word}) in two ways:\\ a) It removes the hypothesis of properness of the base space $B$ -- a hypothesis that is crucial in \cite{hamenst-word} to ensure compactness of the boundary of the base space and hence allow the arguments in \cite{hamenst-word} to work.
 This generalization is relevant for two reasons.
 First, underlying trees in trees of spaces are frequently non-proper.
 Secondly, curve complexes of surfaces are mostly non-proper metric spaces and occur as natural base spaces for metric bundles.
 See \cite{mahan-uct} by Leininger-Mj-Schleimer for a closely related example.\\ b) It removes the hypothesis on existence of totally geodesic sections in \cite{hamenst-word} altogether.
 Proposition \ref{existence-qi-section} ensures the existence of qi sections under mild technical assumptions.

-A word about the proof ahead of time.
+A word about the proof of Theorem \ref{combthm} ahead of time.
 Proposition \ref{existence-qi-section} ensures the existence of qi sections through points of $X$.
 We use the notion of flaring from Bestvina-Feighn \cite{BF} and a criterion for hyperbolicity introduced by Hamenstadt in \cite{hamenst-teich} to construct certain path families and use them to prove hyperbolicity.
-Another crucial ingredient is a `ladder-construction' due to Mitra \cite{mitra-trees}, which may be regarded as an analog of the hallways of \cite{BF}.
+Another crucial ingredient is a `ladder-construction' due to the first author \cite{mitra-trees}, which may be regarded as an analog of the hallways of \cite{BF}.

 Recall \cite{farb-relhyp} that for a pair $(X, \mathcal{H})$ of a metric space $(X,d_X)$ and a family of path-connected subsets $\mathcal{H}$ of $X$, the electric space $\mathcal{E} (X, \mathcal{H})$ is the pseudo-metric space $X \sqcup_{H \in \mathcal{H}} H \times [0,1]$ with $H \times \{0\}$ identified with $H \subset X$ and $H \times \{1\}$ equipped with the zero metric.
 Each $\{ h \} \times [0,1]$ is isometric to the unit interval.
 There is a natural inclusion map $E: X \rightarrow \mathcal{E} (X, \mathcal{H})$ which is referred to as the electrocution map.
 The image $E(X) $ inherits a metric called the electric metric $d_e$.